 Creating visual consistency online seems complicated because of the graphical nature of the environment.
 There are many free resources, such as Canva, that help people of all experience levels create the digital resources they need to brand and market themselves in a visually consistent way.
 It is important that businesses take the time to plan out the colors, typography, and type of images they want to be associated with their brand online.

 Graphics are necessary for emails, social media, workbooks, infographics, blog posts, and so much more.
 The visual element of your digital business is as important as the way an office is decorated or the sign outside.

 Offer Free Resources

-In a digital environment it is important show people why they should trust you with their business.
+In a digital environment, it is important to show people why they should trust you with their business.
 Testimonials and credentials are valuable for this purpose, but even better is a sample of your work.

-Your videos can be posted in individual blog posts in addition to being found on the business YouTube page.
-The YouTube page is also a great way to incorporate the visual branding elements the business has developed, and can link to the business blog for viewers who find the company directly from the YouTube videos.
+Your videos can be posted on individual blog posts in addition to being found on the business YouTube page.
+The YouTube page is also a great way to incorporate the visual branding elements the business has developed and can link to the business blog for viewers who find the company directly from the YouTube videos.

 If you don’t feel comfortable in front of a video camera, tutorials are an excellent option.
 The key to making a tutorial truly valuable is to make it the absolute best of its kind.
 Don’t leave out any steps and utilize multiple pictures for each one to ensure clarity.

 Social media is one of the most commonly discussed methods of creating personal connections with potential customers.
 However, there is another way that is even more personal.
 Begin speaking at and attending conferences where your target demographic is likely to be.